pchhabra07/jamtheweb/README.md

 - The **Dashboard** displays your total nectar (income), total burn (expenses), and net balance — giving you an instant snapshot of your money's state.
 - **Goals** let you assign money toward specific targets — a vacation, an emergency fund, a new gadget — so your money always has a destination.
 - The **Honey Score** is a direct quantification of how well you're managing your money, updated every time you log a transaction.
+- **Gamified Landing** — To get users hooked, the landing page features a space-honeycomb background where falling nectar drops can be "caught" with the cursor to increase a live tracking hackathon score!

 > Hivesto doesn't just store your money data — it gives it meaning, direction, and orbit.